-- We make sure that the information in our publications is relevant to what is important to our customers right now - We make our documents easy to understand and make it clear what information is important - We will explain where we have not met our performance targets and how we plan to rectify this.
+- We make our documents easy to understand and make it clear what information is of significance to our customers. - We ensure that the information in our publications is timely and relevant to what is important to our customers right now. - · We will explain where we have not met our performance targets and how we plan to rectify this.